 Benefits of working for South Tyneside Council

-Employee terms, conditions and benefits
+- Employee terms, conditions, and benefits

 South Tyneside Council is the largest employer in the Borough.

-The annual leave year starts from the 1st of the month in which you were born and entitlement ranges from 25 - 30 days (after 5 years service) and can range up to 32 days per year for senior posts.
+The annual leave year starts from the 1st of the month in which you were born and entitlement ranges from 26 to 31 days (after 5 years service) and can range up to 32 days per year for senior posts.

 As well as maternity, adoption, paternity and parental leave, you have access to a range of additional leave benefits including maternity support leave, special leave, compassionate leave and stuck not sick days.

-The council is committed to promoting work life balance and has many schemes that employees can make use of.
+The Council is committed to promoting work life balance and has many schemes that employees can make use of.
 These include flexi time, flexible working, job sharing and emergency time off work.

 An employee wellbeing survey undertaken in 2021 highlighted that flexible working is important to our employees.
-If your post is deemed suitable for flexi time, you could work between 6am - 10pm Monday to Friday, subject to agreement with your line manager.
+If your post is deemed suitable for flexi time, you could work between 6am to 10pm, Monday to Friday, subject to agreement with your line manager.

-Your contribution rate depends on how much you are paid, but it will be between 5.5 and 7.5 12.5% (LGPS) or 7.4 and 11.7% (TPS) of your salary.
+Your contribution rate depends on how much you are paid, but it will be between 5.5 and 12.5% (LGPS) and 7.4% and 11.7% (TPS) of your salary.
 When you retire your benefits can include an index linked retirement pension and a tax free lump sum.
 The scheme also provides for ill health and death benefits.

 It is a condition of employment that employees are prepared to participate in any training courses which are felt to be appropriate to their needs.
 Most training needs will be met within the organisation however you may be required to attend job related short courses.

-The Occupational Health Service within the council is delivered by a team of professionals who carry out a wide range of employee services including clinical assessments, medicals and health surveillance.
+The Occupational Health Service within the Council is delivered by a team of professionals who carry out a wide range of employee services including clinical assessments, medicals and health surveillance.

 The occupational health team also provide regular on site clinics to provide advice on smoking cessation, alcohol consumption, diet and exercise and carry out blood pressure checks.
 Advice can also be given on travel health, stress management and a range of other topics.